-The Education & Training Board, made up of a Chair (Director of Education & Training, appointed by the VP of Technical Activities in consultation with the Society President) and up to four Board Members.
-Board Members are appointed to their position by the Chair, drawing upon a field of candidates from the membership at large, with special attention given to individuals who have special expertise, previously served in related capacities, or held position of responsibility within the Society.
-It is expected that all members will be members in good standing of the IEEE Communications Society.
+Board Members who act as representatives are appointed to their position by the Chair, in consultation with the Board respective Chairs.
+The Members-at-Large of the Board are appointed to their position by the Chair, drawing upon a field of candidates from the membership at large, with special attention given to individuals who have special expertise, have previously served in related capacities, or have held positions of responsibility within the Society.
+It is expected that all members of the Education and Training Board will be members in good standing of the IEEE Communications Society.